dane-dalton/etch-a-sketch/README.md

 -While integers and decimals are both 'numbers' in JS, when parsing a DOM element dont forget that ints are still different from floats

 -If a grid is misbehaving, take a look at 1) the container dimensions the grid is nested in and 2) the content dimensions within the grid

+-Do more thorough bug tests on completion.
+Input box was bug free outside of giving a float instead of an int.
+Discovered thanks to my friends who were willing to do some bug tests!